fermyon/developer/content/spin/v2/testing-apps.md

 ## Creating a Test Suite

-There is currently first-class support for Rust, but any language with support for writing WebAssembly components can be used as long as the `fermyon:spin-test/test` world is targeted.
+There is currently first-class support for writing tests in Rust, but any language with support for writing WebAssembly components can be used as long as the `fermyon:spin-test/test` world is targeted.
 You can find the definition of this world [here](https://github.com/fermyon/spin-test/blob/4dcaf79c10fc29a8da2750bdaa383b5869db1715/host-wit/world.wit#L13-L16).
+For this example, we'll use Rust.

-We use `cargo` (Rust's package manager & build system) to create a test suite, and then change into our newly created `tests` directory:
+We use `cargo` to create a test suite, and then change into our newly created `tests` directory:

 <!-- @selectiveCpy -->